SumitPokhrel/FindPoliticalDonors/README.md

-# Requires Python 2.7 and following dependencies:
+# Requires Python 2.7 and following dependencies:<br />
-import io__
+import <br />
-from collections import defaultdict__ from numpy import median__
+from collections import defaultdict <br />
+from numpy import median

 # Table of Contents